-Start your walk at the Edgcumbe tearoom.
-Follow the green arrows and signpost for Cotehele Mill past the Discovery Centre and continue along the road until you reach the stone bridge.
+Start your walk at the Edgcumbe tea-room.
+Follow the green arrows and signpost for Cotehele Mill past the Discovery Centre.
+Continue along the road until you reach the stone bridge.

 Follow the trail into the woodland with the stream on your left until you reach a junction on the footpath.

-There are two junctions here to visit either Cotehele Mill (number 4) or the Morden Weir (number 5) if you wish.
+There are two junctions here to explore a little further and visit either Cotehele Mill (at Step 4) or the Morden Weir (at step 5).
 To continue the circular walk, bear right and follow the footpath up the hill.

-To visit the weir, bear left at the second junction and follow the path.
+To visit the Morden Weir, bear left at the second junction’

 Go through the white gate, where you will see Elbow Cottage in front of you and a fork in the road on your right.
 Follow the higher road on the left which is signposted to Cotehele.

-Pass both entrances to the main car park on your left and continue to follow the road along.
+Pass both entrances to the main car park on your left and continue to follow the road.

-Beyond this point, the path is unsuitable for wheelchairs and prams, so a short cut back to Cotehele Quay and the starting point can be taken by turning right and following the road down the steep hill.
-To continue following the route, turn left and follow the road towards Cotehele House, gardens, restaurant and shop.
+Beyond this point, the path is not accessible for wheelchairs and prams.
+To take a shortcut back to Cotehele Quay and the starting point by turning right and following the road down the steep hill.
+To continue following the current route, turn left and follow the road towards Cotehele House, gardens, restaurant and shop.

-When facing reception bear right through the courtyard and go through the brown gate behind the toilet block.
+When you can see the reception in front of you bear right across the courtyard and go through the brown gate behind the toilet block.
 Follow the path until you reach a junction.

 Once you have reached the junction, take the sharp right path downhill to reach Calstock lookout.
 Please note, the path here is steep and uneven underfoot.

-After the lookout, follow the path downhill until you reach the Chapel-In-The-Wood.
+Follow the path downhill until you reach the small chapel.